 “The mission of the Fox Cities Performing Arts Center is to serve as a gathering place for the community to engage in educational opportunities and enhance understanding and enjoyment of life through the creation and presentation of the arts.
 We will do this by providing a premier venue for performing arts attractions and dynamic environment for our arts organizations.”

 Yes, here is “Where the Arts Come Alive”!
 Enjoy the best in live entertainment at Northeastern Wisconsin’s premier performing arts venue located at 400 West College Ave in the heart of downtown Appleton!
 The P.A.C. draws the community and numerous out-of-town visitors together for world-class performances and provides educational opportunities.
 Not only major shows are held here, but also local and regional groups use this auditorium for community events.

-This facility was a $45 million dollar project which took 31 months to build.
-The completion of the building was done amazingly fast not only for the actual building part, but also to raise the dollars through private contributions from over 2,700 local residents and businesses.
-The construction company, architects, and consultants had a goal to assure that this facility was world-class in both the amenities and the acoustics offered.
+The P.A.C. was a $45 million dollar project which took 31 months to build.
+The completion of the building was done amazingly fast, not only for the actual building of the facility, but also to raise contributions from over 2,700 local residents and businesses.
+The construction company, architects, and consultants had a goal to assure that this facility was world-class in both the amenities and the acoustics.

-Besides the performances at The Performing Arts Center, attendees notice many people are volunteering to welcome you, take tickets. usher you to your seat, and wish you a great day when exiting.
-I know that there are approximately 400 willing volunteers.
-Realizing the spirit of volunteering here alone, is a testimony to the mission of the arts in this area.
-A group of local people committed to volunteering find it a great way to give back to this community, meet people with similar interests and have a lot of fun to help create the best live arts experience in Northeast Wisconsin.
-Because there are hundreds of events each year, the Center relies heavily on these dedicated volunteers.
+Besides the performances at The Performing Arts Center, attendees notice many people are volunteering to welcome you, take tickets, usher you to your seat, and wish you a great day when exiting - there are approximately 400 willing volunteers.
+Realizing the spirit of volunteering here is a testimony to the mission of the arts in this area.